jamesrosssharp/SLURM/doc/INSTRUCTIONSET.md

     |---|----|----|----|----|----|---|---|-------|
     |0  | 0  | 0  | 0  | 0  | 1  | 1 | 1 |   x   |

-	Halts the pipeline and relinquishes control of memory bus.
+	Halts execution.
 Will wake on interrupt.

 Class 1:  Immediate load
 ------------------------